-Hansen is the City’s representative for the Southeast Water Coalition, the Greater Los Angeles County Vector Control District, the Clean Power Alliance, the County Sanitation Districts of L.A.
-County Districts 1 & 2, the L.A.
-County City Selection Committee, and the Gateway Cities/COG I-710 Project Committee.
+Hansen is the City’s representative for the Southeast Water Coalition, the Greater Los Angeles County Vector Control District, the County Sanitation Districts of L.A.
+County Districts 1 & 2, and the L.A.
+County City Selection Committee.

 With wife Vivian, a longtime member of the Paramount Board of Education, Hansen has three children: Todd, Chad, and Amanda.